Equitable Learning Services Advisor

 - Ability to work independently and provide valuable contribution to a team environment.

-If English is not your native language then you will be required to demonstrate a minimum English language proficiency standard at a BULATS Intermediate level (BULATS score 75), equivalent to IELTS (General) 6.5.
-RMIT Vietnam will require you to complete a BULATS test to assess your level of English before an offer of employment can be made.
+If English is not your native language then you will be required to demonstrate a minimum English language proficiency standard, equivalent to IELTS (General) 6.5.
+RMIT Vietnam will require you to complete a Linguaskills test to assess your level of English before an offer of employment can be made.